About Newton Canyon Falls

 Newton Canyon Falls resides in the Santa Monica Mountains Conservancy and Santa Monica Mountains National Recreational Area near Malibu in Los Angeles County, California.
 It is administered by the the MCRA as well as the National Park Service.
-For information or inquiries about the area as well as current conditions, visit their website.
+For information or inquiries about the area as well as current conditions, visit the MCRA website or NPS website.

 There were a couple of ways to access the nearest parking lot for the Newton Canyon Falls, which starts at the parking area for the Backbone Trailhead.

 Accessing Newton Canyon Falls from the coast